Six-lined Racerunner

 six-lined racerunner

-Six-lined racerunner, Will Co., IL photo by A.R.
-Kuhns
+Six-lined racerunner, Will Co., IL; photo by A.R.
+Kuhns.

 Key Characters: Small smooth scales on back; eight rows of large rectangular scales on belly; tail usually longer than body.